Trump signs executive order supporting proposed deal to put TikTok under US ownership

 American officials previously warned the algorithm — which is a complex system of rules and calculations that platforms use to deliver content to your feed — is vulnerable to manipulation by Chinese authorities, but no evidence has ever been presented by U.S. officials showing that China has attempted to do so.

-Although the details remain unclear, the executive order said that a licensed copy of the ByteDance created algorithm — retrained solely with U.S. data — will power the new U.S. version of the app.
+Trump's order says that a licensed copy of ByteDance's algorithm — "retrained" solely with U.S. data — will power the new U.S. version of the app.
 The joint venture will control and monitor the code and all content-moderation decisions.
 Administration officials say the retraining will nullify any risk of Chinese interference and influence.

-Vance said “we wanted to keep TikTok operating” but address security concerns so that “Americans can use TikTok but use it with more confidence than they had in the past.”

-That makes it unclear if the U.S. version of TikTok will be a different experience than what users in the rest of the world are used to.
+It's not clear if the U.S. version of TikTok would be a different experience than what users in the rest of the world are used to.
 Any noticeable changes made to a social media platform’s service raises the risk of alienating its audience, said Jasmine Enberg, an analyst for the research firm eMarketer.

 In a prime example of how a change of control can reshape a once-popular social media platform, billionaire Elon Musk triggered an almost immediate backlash after he completed his takeover of Twitter nearly three years ago.